-(4) Short-term variable compensation (bonus): Variable amount linked to the performance or achievement of individual or group objectives (quantitative) for a period equal to or up to a year, corresponding to
+(4) Short-term variable compensation (bonus): Variable amount linked to the performance or achievement of individual or group objectives (quantitative or qualitative) for a period equal to or up to a year, corresponding to 2014 and paid in 2015.
+Concerning the bonus referred to 2015, the amount that will be perceived by the Executive Director Mr. Santiago Fernández Valbuena is 1,209,203 euros.

-(5) Fixed Payment Board Committees: Cash compensation with a predefined payment frequency, accruable or not over time and accrued by the Director for membership to the Executive Committee or Advisory or Control
+(5) Fixed Payment Board Committees: Cash compensation with a predefined payment frequency, accruable or not over time and accrued by the Director for membership to the Executive Committee or Advisory or Control (c) Inter spin to spin to spin to spin to spin to the program of t and vehicle), paid by any Telefónica Group Company.